-Much to its credit, RTÉ has come good in the last week or so as Ireland’s national broadcaster.
+Much to its credit, RTÉ has come good in Spring 2021 as Ireland’s national broadcaster.
 By freely offering their 1982 Ulysses recordings, they have made Ireland’s most famous cultural asset accessible and yes, even enjoyable, to attempt.
 There’s never been a better time to take on one of literature’s notorious ‘beasts’ without feeling inadequate, exhausted or confused.

 James Joyce’s Ulysses is a book that needs to be heard, rather than just read.
 Like any city, Dublin in 1904 was alive with sounds and Joyce was keen to ensure that he captured the soundscape in his book.
 With RTÉ’s 30+ hours of audio of the full unexpurgated book available, now is the time to both listen and read it simultaneously with pleasure.
 With some planning and a weekly timetable, anyone who has tried, but failed to get through it, can do so with relative ease this time.

 You’ll need the following tools to get through Ulysses with ease: –

 * RTÉ’s audio version for your preferred podcast outlet via RTÉ Radio One, Apple Podcasts or Spotify

 * Ulysses, Annotated Student Edition (with a great Declan Kiberd introduction)

 * Cliff Notes on Ulysses – sharp and insightful episode summaries